Royal Palace of Rabat

 The Royal Palace or Dar al-Makhzen (دار المخزن) is the primary and official residence of the king of Morocco in Rabat.
-It is situated in the commune of Touarga.
+It is situated in the commune of Touarga, a district enclosed by historic walls that separate it from the rest of the city.
+Inside this area, the palace is fronted by a mechouar (public square or parade ground) surrounded by gardens, the Ahl Fas Mosque, and various residences and official buildings.